NEW JERSEY SPECIAL IMMIGRANT JUVENILE PROGRAM (SJI) LAWYER

-Helping Abused Foreign Children in the United States
+Helping Abused, Neglected and Abandoned Foreign Children in the United States

-The Special Immigrant Juvenile (SIJ) program is one designed to offer aid for foreign children in the United States who have been abused by their parents or primary caretakers.
-The program allows victims under the age of 18 to obtain a green card under this status that could, after a set duration of permanent residency in the United States, lead to full citizenship and all of the rights that pertain to it.
+The Special Immigrant Juvenile (SIJ) program is one designed to offer aid for foreign children in the United States who have been abused, neglected or abandoned by their parents or primary caretakers abroad.
+The program allows children victims under the age of 21 to obtain a green card under this status that could lead to full citizenship and all of the rights that pertain to it.

 Am I Eligible For The SJI Program?